radarroark/xitdb-java/README.md

 * No query engine of any kind.
 You just write data structures (primarily an `ArrayList` and `HashMap`) that can be nested arbitrarily.
 * No dependencies besides the Java standard library (currently requires Java 17).
 * This project is a port of the [original Zig version](https://github.com/radarroark/xitdb).
-* To use it from Clojure, see [xitdb-clj](https://github.com/codeboost/xitdb-clj) for a nice wrapper library, or just [use java interop](https://github.com/radarroark/xitdb-clj-example).
+* To use it from Clojure, see [xitdb-clj](https://github.com/codeboost/xitdb-clj) for a nice wrapper library.

 This database was originally made for the [xit version control system](https://github.com/radarroark/xit), but I bet it has a lot of potential for other projects.
 The combination of being immutable and having an API similar to in-memory data structures is pretty powerful.
-Consider using it instead of SQLite for your Java projects: it's simpler, it's pure Java, and it creates no impedance mismatch with your program the way SQL databases do.
+Consider using it [instead of SQLite](https://gist.github.com/radarroark/03a0724484e1111ef4c05d72a935c42c) for your Java projects: it's simpler, it's pure Java, and it creates no impedance mismatch with your program the way SQL databases do.

 * [Example](#example)
 * [Initializing a Database](#initializing-a-database)